 Is there anything the order needs to provide to receive a video?

-The order will only be responsible for the food, housing, and transportation from the airport (if applicable) for the intern while they are with the community.
+The order will be responsible for the food, housing, and transportation to/from the airport (if applicable) for the videographer(s) while they are with the community.

 Can the community provide input on what is included in the video?

 Yes, absolutely.
 This service is truly meant to serve the participating religious order so the community has the ultimate say on what is included in any video.
 All videos will follow the same general structure, but this can be adapted to emphasize or include any particular aspects the community would like.

 Once the videographer has completed a draft of the video, they will send it to the community for approval.
 The community can make any corrections at that time and the video will not be released until the order has given their final approval.

 Who owns the media content?

 After the community has approved the finished product, a community member (usually a superior) will sign a “Community Release Form”.
 Prior to the completion of this form, the religious community has full ownership of media content not otherwise released (individual community members may sign individual releases at the time of filming which will release their individual media content).
 This means that the religious community has full deciding power as to which media is included in the final project.

 After the “Community Media Release” form has been completed at the end of post-production, Vocations Outreach becomes the primary owner of the media content and will have the right to share and use the produced media for non-profit, public purposes.
 The religious community is welcomed and encouraged to share produced content on their own websites and social media.
 However, they cannot share any produced content via another third-party organization without written consent from Vocations Outreach.
 The community also will not be able to collect any royalties from the produced content.

 Day in the Life: The video length can vary between 6-11 minutes.
 This depends on the preference of the order as well as how much content is gathered from the interview with the individual on film.